 If you have any questions about auditions, please email Nancy Reeves.

-First, the singing auditions: During your audition appointment with us, you will be asked to sing cuttings one or two songs.
-All of our 2017 shows require dynamic stage presence and good musicianship.
-Traditional musical theatre songs are helpful for Seven Brides for Seven Brothers or Thoroughly Modern Millie.
-Any of the more recent animated film scores can provide good material for The Hunchback of Notre Dame or Newsies (Alan Menken).
-Hairspray needs a 1960s pop music flair.
+First, the singing auditions: During your audition appointment with us, you will be asked to sing cuttings from one or two songs.
+All of our 2018 shows require dynamic stage presence and good musicianship.
+Traditional musical theatre songs are helpful for Sister Act, Guys and Dolls and The Little Mermaid.
+Freaky Friday and Pippin both require an ease with contemporary pop music.

 Please come prepared to show us your singing range, and to impress us with your unique ability to interpret material.
 Comic songs or quirky personality tunes are sometimes a very nice surprise.
 You may choose to sing from our season’s shows, or not.
 Either way is fine with us.
 Sheet music should be in the appropriate key.
 We’ll have an excellent accompanist, but you may bring your own.
 No a capella singing or recorded accompaniment, please.
 Please bring a headshot and résumé with you to the audition.
 Other tips for a successful audition can be found here.

 ALL Non-Equity performers wishing to be considered for our resident singing-dancing ensemble will need to attend a dance/movement call.
 MTWichita staff member and choreographer Joshua Larson will conduct the dance auditions.
-Dance styles range from 1920s tap, athletic ballet, stylized 60s, and Newsies - which has a combination of everything!
-Acrobatic skills and unique dance specialties will be especially helpful for the men.
-2017 is a dance-heavy season and there will be very limited opportunities for singer-movers.
-We will be looking for highly developed jazz, tap and ballet skills from the dancer-singer-actors.
-Performers should also let us know if you have any special gymnastic skills.
+Dance styles for the season include ballet, tap, Fosse-style jazz, 1980s disco, and all kinds of tumbling.
+Acrobatic skills and circus specialties will be especially helpful for Pippin.
+Performers should also let us know if you have any special musical skills.
 You may choose any one of the dance calls listed for the city in which you are auditioning.
-Click here for a list of dance calls for the 2017 season.
+Click here for a list of dance calls for the 2018 season.

-Each show rehearses for approximately two weeks prior to its opening night (with our first show likely to begin rehearsal around June 5).
+Each show rehearses for approximately two weeks prior to its opening night (with our first show likely to begin rehearsal around June 4).
 Rehearsals are held 9 am to 6 pm daily.
 Each production is given 7 or 8 performances indoors in the Century II Concert Hall in downtown Wichita.
-Newsies will run for an additional week.
+Disney's The Little Mermaid will run for an additional week.
 Please check your end-of-summer availability.

 Once again, those performance dates are: